 In a typical case, you’ll receive an email that appears to come from a reputable company that you recognize and do business with, such as your financial institution.
 In some cases, the email may appear to come from a government agency, including one of the federal financial institution regulatory agencies.

-The email will probably warn you of a serious problem that requires your immediate attention.
-It may use phrases, such as "Immediate attention required," or "Please contact us immediately about your account."
-The email will then encourage you to click on a button to go to the institution's web site.
+The email may warn you of a serious problem that requires your immediate attention.
+It may use phrases, such as “Immediate attention required,” or “Please contact us immediately about your account.”
+The email will then encourage you to click on a button to go to the institution’s web site.
 In a phishing scam, you could be redirected to a phony web site that may look exactly like the real thing.
-Sometimes, in fact, it may be the company's actual web site.
+Sometimes, in fact, it may be the company’s actual web site.
 In those cases, a pop-up window will quickly appear for the purpose of harvesting your financial information.

-In either case, you may be asked to update your account information or to provide information for verification purposes: your Social Security number, your account number, your password, or the information you use to verify your identity when speaking to a real financial institution, such as your mother's maiden name or your place of birth.
-WARNING: If you provide the requested information, you may find yourself the victim of identity theft.
+In either case, you may be asked to update your account information or to provide information for verification purposes: your Social Security number, your account number, your password, or the information you use to verify your identity when speaking to a real financial institution, such as your mother’s maiden name or your place of birth.
+Warning: If you provide the requested information, you may find yourself the victim of identity theft.

 How to Protect Yourself

 Never provide your personal information in response to an unsolicited request, whether it is over the phone or over the Internet or even a fax or letter.
 Emails and Internet pages created by phishers may look exactly like the real thing.
 They may even have a fake padlock icon that ordinarily is used to denote a secure site.
 (It’s important to keep anti-virus and anti-spam filtering software up-to-date on your computer.)
 If you did not initiate the communication, you should not provide any information.